vuejs/v2.vuejs.org/src/v2/api/index.md

   })
   ```

-  Note that if you use an arrow function with the `data` property, `this` will be undefined, but you can still access the instance as the function's first argument:
+  Note that if you use an arrow function with the `data` property, `this` won't be the component's instance, but you can still access the instance as the function's first argument:

   ```js
   data: vm => ({ a: vm.myProp })